The impact personalizing customer communications has on business, customer loyalty, and corporate profits

 What do consumers want?

 Consumers want more from organizations with whom they conduct business.
 They want to be treated and serviced like they are known, part of a brand’s extended family.
-Deloitte Omnia AI reported that customers are 80% more likely to make a purchase from a company that personalizes their experience by knowing their name, product preferences, payment method of choice, and preferred communication channel.
+Deloitte stated in its Omnia AI Connecting with meaning report that customers are 80% more likely to make a purchase from a company that personalizes their experience by knowing their name, product preferences, payment method of choice, and preferred communication channel.

 Know your customers’ experience (CX)